RobinMillford/GopherNotebook/README.md

   <p><strong>Source-grounded RAG workspaces powered by blazingly fast Golang and local AI infrastructure.</strong></p>
 </div>

 GopherNotebook is an open-source, commercial-grade document intelligence platform.
 Stop sending your sensitive PDFs and private corporate reports to the public cloud for processing.
 GopherNotebook keeps your embeddings and searches 100% local, utilizing **Weaviate** and state-of-the-art **Qwen3** local models to guarantee zero data leakage during the memory generation process.

-You control the final generation—seamlessly bring your own API key for OpenAI, Google Gemini, or Anthropic.
+You control the final generation — bring your own API key for **OpenAI, Google Gemini, Anthropic, Groq, or OpenRouter**.

 ---